TBD54566975/tbdex/README.md

 ```

 ## Fields that may change in future versions of the schema
-- `pair` in `Offering` object: there's a discussion on whether to stick to this pair convention, or to split it out to 2 fields - base and counter currency.
 - `fee` in `Offering` object: the way PFIs assess fees for a given offering, as well as for specific payment methods will become more complex over time.
 Currently, there's only 1 field in the fee object, `flatFee`.
 - `expiryTime` in `Offering` object: this field will likely be added in future versions to ensure that PFIs can advertise the most up-to-date offerings, and to ensure that Quote price is not a vast departure from the corresponding Offering.
 - `paymentInstructions` in `Quote` object: this object is currently in place to ensure that a PFI that cannot accept raw payinInstrument object as a VC (i.e. plaintext values) for PCI compliance reasons, and therefore need to use a 3rd party payment processor to execute payment "out-of-band".
 There's still more thoughts that need to form around whether this is a good long-term solution, or if something like Proof of Payment VC issued by Payment Processor, or use of a smart contract would be more appropriate.